Adrenalin-fuelled TV drama to spur on China's war on graft

 "As the struggle against corruption comes up against an even greater mission and demand, we must push anti-corruption works to their highest peak, the sky is the limit," Zhou told the official Beijing Daily in an interview published on Wednesday.

+On Friday, the official Chinese People's Publishing House unveiled an 11 volume series charting China's fight against corruption over the past two millennia.

+"We started doing this more than 2,000 years ago," said Li Yongzhong, former head of the CCDI's College of Supervision.

-The SPP's anti-graft bureau behind the show is one of many graft-fighting bodies expected to be incorporated into a powerful new National Supervisory Commission, slated for next year, as China makes sweeping changes to its anti-corruption architecture designed to institutionalise the graft fight.
+The SPP's anti-graft bureau behind the TV drama is one of many graft-fighting bodies expected to be incorporated into a powerful new National Supervisory Commission, slated for next year, as China makes sweeping changes to its anti-corruption architecture designed to institutionalise the graft fight.

 The new commission is expected to pave the way for Xi to retain his key ally and top graft buster Wang Qishan with the CCDI playing the central role in creating the commission.